eloicaso/wibed-testing-scripts/README.md

 wibed-testing-scripts
 =====================

-Wibed scripts being tested before adding them to the project
+This is a Wibed Project [http://wiki.confine-project.eu/wibed:start] repository with some scripts that are not yet aproved and just are being tested or developed.